scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 In the example of this study, we will define these variables with an interest in the general prediction of robustness in widely used software.
-This sort of analysis would be useful in, for example, determining which software packages are in need of further investment in order to reduce risk globally.
+This sort of analysis would be useful in determining which software packages are in need of further investment in order to reduce risk globally.